rmazumder/resume_wordcloud_application/README.md

-S3 Bucket for static hosting of the html files and resume/wordcloud images file storage dynamoDB to store the metadata data for further processing UI :  aws-sdk for javascript and angular js for UI
+S3 Bucket for static hosting of the html files and resume/wordcloud images file storage dynamoDB to store the metadata data for further processing UI :  aws-sdk for javascript and angular js for UI Does simple cosine similarity to generate the score.

 Application pipeline :